 Once you find the space and get the proper parts to convert your portable appliance to a permanent one, you’re pretty much in the home stretch.
 Though it wouldn’t hurt to consider your dishwasher’s noise level.
 If you have a noisier unit, you might want to think about controlling the noise properly.
 Ensuring proper access to the dishwasher’s interface is also essential, especially when storing it under the counter.

 You don’t have to settle with not having a dishwasher when there’s a way for you to have one.
 Not only is it convenient to have a device washing the dishes for you, but it’s also better for the environment.
-Don’t let the costs and space requirements of a permanent dishwasher discourage you.
+Don’t let a permanent dishwasher’s costs and space requirements discourage you.
 Portable dishwashers are a legitimate option, and they are just as helpful.